 Mohammed bin Rashid Space Centre in 2015,[50] which announced it would be launching a spacecraft to

-Mars to study the planet’s atmosphere;[51] He stated that the planet was chosen for its "epic challenge,"[52] saying it would benefit the Emirati economy.[53]
+Emirati economy.[53]
 He announced that the mission would be called Hope after a public vote, as the name would "send a message of optimism to millions of young Arabs,"[54] since "Arab civilisation once played a great role in contributing to human knowledge, and [would] play that role again."[55]

 Mohammed announced that the

 Hope mission had succeeded at orbit insertion on 9 February 2021,[56] and shared the first picture the probe had captured days later.
-Hope became the first Arab mission to space, as well as the first of three missions in July 2020—the others from the US and China—to arrive at Mars.[57][58]
+Hope became the first Arab mission to space, as well as the first of three missions in July 2020—the others from the United States and China–to arrive at Mars.[57][58][59]

 In 2020, Mohammed announced a second mission, this one to the moon.[59][60]
 The